Using IATI: A guide for NGOs

 Q: What does 'default aid type' mean?

-This is not part of DFID's minimum requirement but if you're reporting on this field you should use the code 'C01'.
+If you're using this field you should use the code 'C01'.

 Q: What does 'default finance type' mean?

-This is not part of DFID's minimum requirement but if you're reporting on this field you should use the code '110'.
+If you're using this field you should use the code '110'.

 Q: What’s the 'transaction date'?